Reinhardjs/e-agenda-probolinggo/material-stepper-master/README.md

 ### Changing button text color when going to the next step should be disabled
 It is possible to change the Next/Complete button's text color (together with right chevron's color) when all the criteria to go to the next step are not met.
-This color should indicate that the user cannot go to next step yet and look as if disabled.
+This color should indicate that the register cannot go to next step yet and look as if disabled.
 Clicking on the button will still perform the regular step verification.
-There is a custom state added since setting `android:state_enabled` to `false` in a color selector would disable the clicks and we want to have them so that we can show an info message for the user.
+There is a custom state added since setting `android:state_enabled` to `false` in a color selector would disable the clicks and we want to have them so that we can show an info message for the register.
 In order to set that color:

 1. Create a new color selector in `res/color`